fortinmeihdi/Golang-calculator/README.md

 # Golang-calculator
-A calculator made in "GOlang" for learning purposes
+A calculator made in "GOlang"